How To Get From Cancun Airport to Playa Del Carmen, Mexico

 If you are a couple or a group of three, it will be cheaper to get a private transfer.
 It makes more sense to book a private car for $60 and go straight to your hotel than pay a couple of dollars less for a longer transfer.

-Many shuttle companies, including eTransfers also offer VIP Luxury transportation.
-This option in completely private and includes a luxury suburban comfortable vehicle, a professional, private driver, minimum wait time, refreshments, and in 2021 hand sanitisation gel and wipes.
-In this service companies also offer free cancellation and booking modification.
+Many shuttle companies also offer VIP Luxury transportation.
+This option is completely private and includes a luxury comfortable vehicle, a professional, private driver, minimum wait time, refreshments, and hand sanitisation gel and wipes.
+To find out more click here.

 TIP: When booking private transfers, reserving a round-trip might save you up to $30, so make sure to enquire before booking just one-way.